JRegimbal/hat-box/information.md

 * *Driving Feature* - What parameter drives the changes in haptic output.
 Either time or event.
 * *Effect Localization* - In creating spatially distributed haptic stimuli, how location of the stimuli is determined.
-    * Device-centric - Control is leveraged directy over the actuators with no abstraction to spatial location.
+    * Device-centric - Control is leveraged directly over the actuators with no abstraction to spatial location.
     * Location-aware - Location of the actuators or their impact on the end effector is taken into account, allowing some degree of automatic abstraction.
     * Target-centric - The location or arrangement of the device is not explicitly taken into account, and the designer simply associates the effect with a virtual object and/or part of the body.
 * *Media Support* - Support for at least loading non-haptic media, such as audio or visuals.
-* **Iterative Playback** - Support for iteratively rendering effects within the tool's environent as part of testing.
+* **Iterative Playback** - Support for iteratively rendering effects within the tool's environment as part of testing.
 * *Design Approaches* - Broadly, the methods available to create a desired effect.
     * Direct parametric control - the low-level parameters can be directly manipulated.
     * Process - low-level parameters are controlled by some abstract process.